-I choose to do the raster (images) first.
-So that that engraving would not be impacted if the wood shifted as the vector cut completed.
-When cutting the raster I temporarily removed the box pattern so the laser just focused on the area I wanted engraved rather than drawing the outlines of the pattern.
+I chose to do the raster images first so that the engraving would not be impacted if the wood shifted as the vector cut completed.
+When cutting the raster I temporarily removed the box pattern so that the laser just focused on the area I wanted engraved rather than drawing the outlines of the pattern.
 I used the Extensions>Export>Win 32 Vector option and set the black to print as raster.
 I found that power 50% and speed 30% with ppi of 250 gave me a look I was happy with.

 Next I did the vector cut.
 First I converted the pattern I imported to a Path using the Object to Path tool.
 I made sure my lines were black, and at stroke width of .001px.
 I filled them with a color so it was easy to see where my shapes were (the vector print ignores the fill).
 I removed the stroke on the designs that I did not want to cut and added a finger hole to the lid.

 I found that my vector cut took four passes at 75% power, 5% speed and 250 ppi.
 I made sure that the pieces were free before moving the surrounding wood.
 There were still a few teeth that were stuck due to inconsistencies in the wood.
-I chiseled those out.
+I used an exacto knife to remove those.

 Step 5.
 Assemble the Box.

 Use wood glue only on the inside of the teeth.
 Remember not to glue the lid down.

 Congratulations, you're done!
 Post your finished product to Slack.

 - Script Generator

 - Draw it yourself